Wednesday, November 28th, 2007, 1:23 pm

 Reading over Ms. James’ criteria I think she puts a bit too much emphasis on how people’s dress influences how much they bluff.
 Poker wouldn’t be poker without bluffing, of course, but too many people think that poker is ALL about bluffing.
 Which it ain’t.
 Overestimating how often players bluff is one way that professionals get the best of amateurs–maybe the sick bluffs are the hands that stick most in the mind, but when you watch a tournament on TV the pros are often showing down the nuts and stacking some poor soul who thought they held nothing but air.
 And so, while what you wear at the poker table may be important on both practical and aesthetic levels, what you DO at the table is more important than how you LOOK doing it.
 Unless what you’re really worried about is how you’ll look when you have to stand up, shake everyone’s hand, and walk away.

-One Response to “What Not To Wear”
+2 Responses to “What Not To Wear”

 Leave a Reply